ray-project/ray-legacy/doc/install-on-ubuntu.md

 ./build.sh # Build Ray.
 ```

-To install the Python package, run
+Then to install the Python package, run the following.
 ```
 cd lib/python
 python setup.py develop --user
 ```
 This adds a reference to the current directory, so you need to leave all the
 files in place.

 ## Test if the installation succeeded